airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 3. Click the name of the workspace you want to switch to.

 ### Choose your default data residency
 Default data residency allows you to choose where your data is processed.
-When you set the default data residency, it is applied to all new connections, but it does not affect existing connections or any currently running syncs.
+When you set the default data residency, it is applied to all new connections, but it does not affect existing connections.

+Your data is processed on a data plane in the chosen data residency, but configuration data, like data associated with sync mode, cursor, and primary key, is stored on our control plane in the US.
+Because of this, data that must stay in the chosen data residency should not be used as a stream’s cursor or primary key.

 For individual connections, you can choose a data residency that is different from the default.
 You can do this in the [connection settings](#choose-the-data-residency-for-a-connection) or when you create a [new connection](https://docs.airbyte.com/cloud/getting-started-with-airbyte-cloud#set-up-a-connection).

-Your data is processed on a data plane in the chosen residency, but some data, like data associated with the sync mode, cursor, and primary key, is still stored in the US on our control plane.
-For streams with data that must stay in the chosen data residency, do not configure sync modes that use cursor or primary key.

 To choose your default data residency: